Video Transcript

 - Keep the tone positive: Focus on how planning now can help bring peace of mind and help ensure that the family is cared for, which can help ease some of the discomfort.

-Conclusion: Making Financial Planning a Part of Your Family's Legacy
+Conclusion: Making Financial Choices Can Impact Your Family’s Legacy

 The holidays are a time for family, celebration, and reflection.
 While discussing financial planning during this time may seem unconventional, it is one of the most caring and responsible steps you can take for your loved ones.
 The holidays offer a chance to discuss important topics like life insurance, wills, and retirement.
 These topics can help protect your family and prepare for the future.

-Make Family Financial Planning part of your holiday tradition.
+Make helping protect your family’s future part of your holiday tradition.
 Get My Free Financial Review